s910324/CenterRulerPlugin/README.md

 * Privide ruler measured from Shape/Object center
 * Privide ruler measured from Ruler center (useful for measure from spacing center)
-* Snape to Edges, Verties and Object Center
+* Snape to Edges, midpoint of a Edge, Verties and Object Center
 * Center point hightlighted when object being hovered
-* Adjustable snap range
-* Adjustable ruler Outline and Style
-* Show circumference
+* Ruler style switch hotkey `ctrl + 1~9`to select preset Rulers

 # Changelog